-Failure to follow all safety instructions below could result in death or serious injury.
-Coil cleaning agents can be either acidic or highly alkaline and can burn severely if contact with skin occurs.
-Handle chemical carefully and avoid contact with skin.
-ALWAYS wear Personal Protective Equipment (PPE) including goggles or face shield, chemical resistant gloves, boots, apron or suit as required.
+Coil cleaning agents can be either acidic or highly alkaline.
+Handle chemical carefully.
+Proper handling should include goggles or face shield, chemical resistant gloves, boots, apron or suit as required.
 For personal safety refer to the cleaning agent manufacturer's Materials Safety Data Sheet and follow all recommended safe handling practices.
+Failure to follow all safety instructions could result in death or serious injury.